MANAGE NUKE PLUGINS USING NUKESHARED

 Ignore all the files in the current folder, except for the ‘menu.py’ and ‘init.py’ files.

-Basically the same as placing the whole folder in '_AutoInstaller'.
+Basically the same as placing the current folder (without its subdirectories) in ‘_AutoInstaller’.

 Add an extra item at the end of the current menu in Nuke with the option to open this current folder in the finder/explorer.